owncore/interoperable-identity-standard/README.md

 - encrypt data
 - decrypt data

 These responsibilities are important for upstream operations.

 Key providers can be non-custodial, putting users in total control of their keys.
 For example, [Rainbow Wallet](https://rainbow.me/), [MetaMask](https://metamask.io/), or [Ledger](https://www.ledger.com/) could serve as non-custodial key providers.

 Key providers can also be semi-custodial or custodial.
 A semi-custodial key provider might look like [Magic Link](https://magic.link/docs/api-reference/client-side-sdks/web), and a custodial key provider could be a service like [Google KMS.](https://cloud.google.com/security-key-management)

 A healthy IIS makes it easy for users to choose from several Key provider options and migrate from one option to another.

 ## DID Provider

 In our system, a DID represents a unique entity (or “[subject](https://www.w3.org/TR/did-core/#did-subject)” according to the official DID vocabularies).
 An “entity” could be a human, a group, an application, a data store… or any unique “thing” that can be pointed to from other entities in a graph.

 Due to the large number of DID methods (with more incoming), an entity like a user, org, or application must have flexibility when deciding which DID provider to use based on its needs in any given context.
 Different DID methods are purposed for different use cases and come with trade-offs.
 For instance, `[did:key](https://w3c-ccg.github.io/did-method-key)` does not rely on network calls to resolve DID documents, making it a justifiable choice for users that care about uptime and speed when performing actions on a network.
 The trade-off is `did:key` is limited in its flexibility and usefulness.
-Alternatively, `[did:3](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-79/CIP-79.md)` is built with more features like key-rotation and DID document anchoring / commit services, but it currently relies heavily on the [Ceramic network](https://ceramic.network/).
-This means things like resolving DID documents might take longer (because doc resolution involves network requests) or even go offline for periods of time due to any future bottlenecks or potential problems with Ceramic network conditions.
+Alternatively, other DID methods can be built with more features, but not without tradeoffs - for example, more complex DID methods may rely on network requests to resolve DID Documents, which will take longer and open up new attack vectors.

 More information on the [W3C DID specification](https://www.w3.org/TR/did-core/).
 See the many DID methods on the [W3C's official DID registry](https://www.w3.org/TR/did-spec-registries/#did-methods).

 **DID provider reliance on Key provider**
 The key provider is the “controller” of a DID.
 Signatures are requested by the DID provider and executed by the Key provider to perform actions like authoring changes to the DID itself, delegating access roles to a specific data store, or proving ownership over content or crypto-assets.

 Decoupling the key provider from the DID provider increases the flexibility in how users compose their online identities.
 Mainstream users might choose a custodial key provider and `did:key` for a fast and familiar web UX, akin to logging in to Twitter or Instagram.
 Other users might select a combination of non-custodial and semi-custodial key providers as controllers for a `did:3` to recreate a multi-factor authentication UX flow for sharing more sensitive data or authorizing contractual agreements.